ayushsaurabh/B-SIM/README.md

 **To get out of the package manager, simply hit the backspace key.**

+### Environment Creation
+**This is users who already have Julia installed.**
+If you already have Julia and do not want to alter your default environment, you can go to the directory where this software is, then
+1. Run Julia then type `]` and `activate .`;
+2. Or run Julia in terminal via `julia --project`.
+These two ways are equivalent.
+Both of them create a new Julia environment the first time you run it, or otherwise switch to this environment.

 ## Test Example

 Complex programs like B-SIM require scripts for better organization instead of typing functions into the REPL for every run.
 B-SIM is currently organized into two scripts.
 First script "B-SIM.jl" contains all the functions performing SIM reconstruction and the second script "input_parameters.jl" defines all the input parameters needed to perform reconstruction (see the image below).